zenkay/py-chess-api/README.md

 #### POST `/restart`

-restart the game by resetting the chessboard and the places
+Restart the game by resetting the chessboard and the places

 #### GET `/`

-draw the status of the chessboard with icons of pieces and their acronyms
+Draw the status of the chessboard with icons of pieces and their acronyms

 ![chessboard](https://user-images.githubusercontent.com/223858/44769240-45be9f80-ab64-11e8-93d3-96f516c7869b.png)